projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

       $ cd acrn-hypervisor
       $ git checkout v1.6

-   Build ACRN hypervisor with default xmls:
+   Build the ACRN hypervisor with default xmls:

    .. code-block:: none

       $ make hypervisor BOARD_FILE=$PWD/misc/acrn-config/xmls/board-xmls/whl-ipc-i5.xml SCENARIO_FILE=$PWD/misc/acrn-config/xmls/config-xmls/whl-ipc-i5/logical_partition.xml RELEASE=0

    .. note::
       The ``acrn.32.out`` will be generated to ``./build/hypervisor/acrn.32.out``.

 #.
-Check Ubuntu boot loader name
+Check the Ubuntu boot loader name.

-   On the current design, logical partition depends on the GRUB boot loader, otherwise, the hypervisor will fail to boot.
-Double check the default boot loader is GRUB:
+   In the current design, the logical partition depends on the GRUB boot loader; otherwise, the hypervisor will fail to boot.
+Verify that the default boot loader is GRUB:

    .. code-block:: none